Inpatient Rehab

 What Substance Abuse Disorder Conditions Require Inpatient Rehab?

 Some substance abuse disorders result in dangerous withdrawal symptoms, where the person needs to be in an inpatient rehab setting and under the supervision of medical staff for their safety.
-However, every person who struggles with addiction needs inpatient rehab in the beginning, including addictions to:
+However, every person who struggles with addiction needs inpatient rehab in the beginning, including:

 Some people might claim that they can stop using their drug of choice or drinking anytime, but this isn’t usually the case.
-Inpatient rehab provides the patient with the emotional and physical support needed to detox in a caring and compassionate environment.
+Inpatient rehab at an addiction treatment center provides the patient with the emotional and physical support needed to detox in a caring and compassionate environment.

 After detox, the patient finds a therapeutic environment where they can take the next steps in their process free from the daily demands and stress at home.
 These initial weeks help the person struggling with substance abuse disorder start to develop the ability to face and overcome their addiction.